byronwall/data-viz/docs/prd/15-chart-def-rework/comments.md

 # Comments on chart def migration

-- Need to wire up the crossfilter filter func to the registry
 - Needs some work: `src/components/charts/useGetLiveData.tsx`
 - Move axis stuff into folder
 - Move facet stuff into folder